charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ![Random Forest Classification Report](Assets/RFClassificationReport.png)

   - Random Forest Classifier Accuracy Score = 91%, indicating that 91% of the total instances are correctly classified.
   - Precision vs. Recall: For class 0 (negative), recall is very high (0.98), meaning most actual true negative instances are identified, but precision is slightly lower (0.88).
 For class 1 (positive), precision     is       very high (0.95), but recall is significantly lower (0.79), indicating that while most predictions of true positives are correct, a notable portion of actual true positive instances are missed.
   - The F1-scores reflect a good balance between precision and recall, but the lower F1-score for positives (0.86) suggests the model could benefit from improvements in recall for positive instances.
   - Overall, the Random Forest classifier shows strong performance, particularly in terms of accuracy and precision.

+## Chapter 5: Conclusion

+Even though model accuracy is 91%, I have identified below techniques that could further improve model performance.

+Advanced ensemble methods such as Gradient Boosting and XGBoost could be combined with Random Forest to create a more robust model.
+Research by González-Recio et al. (2013) explains Gradient Boosting “showed similar or higher accuracy than other methods, such as Bayes A or Bayesian LASSO”

+“A model that would just repeat the labels of the samples that it has just seen would have a perfect score but would fail to predict anything useful on yet-unseen data.” (scikit-learn.org, n.d.).
+Hence with upskilling my Python skills, I aim to adopt k-fold cross-validation to ensure the model's performance is consistent across different data subsets and Grid Search to find the optimal parameters.

+## Bibliography

+Alpaydin, E., 2021.
+Machine learning.
+MIT press.

+Azar, A.T., Elshazly, H.I., Hassanien, A.E. and Elkorany, A.M., 2014.
+A random forest classifier for lymph diseases.
+Computer methods and programs in biomedicine, 113(2), pp.465-473.

+González-Recio, O., Jiménez-Montero, J.A. and Alenda, R., 2013.
+The gradient boosting algorithm and random boosting for genome-assisted evaluation in large data sets.
+Journal of dairy science, 96(1), pp.614-624.

+GOV.UK, 2021.
+Meet the data quality dimensions [online] Available at: https://www.gov.uk/government/news/meet-the-data-quality-dimensions [Accessed 05 July 2024]

+Intersoft Consulting, 2016.GDPR [online] Available at: https://gdpr-info.eu/art-7-gdpr/ [Accessed 07 July 2024]

+Jackins, V., Vimal, S., Kaliappan, M. and Lee, M.Y., 2021.
+AI-based smart prediction of clinical disease using random forest classifier and Naive Bayes.
+The Journal of Supercomputing, 77(5), pp.5198-5219.

+Kharoua, R.E., 2024.
+Alzheimer's Disease Dataset. [online] Available at: https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/discussion/513158 [Accessed 01 July 2024]

+Lekhwar, S., 2020.
+Sweetviz: Exploratory Data Analysis made sweet. [online].
+Available at: https://medium.com/@shubhamlekhwar/sweetviz-exploratory-data-analysis-made-sweet-21309de6973 [Accessed 07 July 2024]

+Mahesh, B., 2020.
+Machine learning algorithms-a review.
+International Journal of Science and Research (IJSR).[Internet], 9(1), pp.381-386.

+Mandlem, S., 2023.
+The Vital Role of Exploratory Data Analysis (EDA) in Data Science [online].
+Medium.
+Last updated: 18 December 2023.
+Available at: https://medium.com/@satya.sujji123/the-vital-role-of-exploratory-data-analysis-eda-in-data-science-23bc5a706358 [Accessed 05 July 2024]

+Scikit-learn.org, n.d.
+3.1.
+Cross-validation: evaluating estimator performance [online] Available at: https://scikit-learn.org/stable/modules/cross_validation.html [Accessed 09 July 2024]

+Singh, A., Halgamuge, M.N. and Lakshmiganthan, R., 2017.
+Impact of different data types on classifier performance of random forest, naive bayes, and k-nearest neighbors algorithms.
+International Journal of Advanced Computer Science and Applications, 8(12).

+Venkataramanan, M., 2021.
+Leveraging the way you interpret the “Descriptive Statistics” in Python ! [online] Available at: https://medium.com/@muralimanohar6/leveraging-the-way-you-interpret-the-descriptive-statistics-in-python-bd2111fb5211 [Accessed 05 July 2024]

+Vyshnya, G., 2020.
+PROs and CONs of Rapid EDA Tools [online] Available at: https://medium.com/sbc-group-blog/pros-and-cons-of-rapid-eda-tools-e1ccd159ab07 [Accessed 07 July 2024]

+Wood, T., (n.d).
+Random Forests. [online] Available at: https://deepai.org/machine-learning-glossary-and-terms/random-forest [Accessed 04 July 2024]